omjaisatya/pluse-post/README.md

 - Search and filter blogs with pagination
 - Sending email
 - Flexible and easy-to-use API endpoints
 - Scalable and well-documented codebase

-## Features

-- Authentication and Authorization
-- Add, Update, and Delete blog posts
-- Search and filter blogs with pagination
-- Sending email
-- Scalable and well-documented codebase

 ## Tech Stack